CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Look back over the past, with its changing empires that rose and fell, and you can foresee the future too." - Marcus Aurelius</p>
+<p>"On the occasion of every accident that befalls you, remember to turn to yourself and inquire what power you have for turning it to use." - Epictetus</p>
 <!-- STOIC_QUOTE_END -->